 The most informative and arguably the most needed class offered for students of the arts!

-Developed by Andy Schmidt and Phillip Sevy (Tomb Raider, Magdalena, The House), this five-week intensive class for artists teaches you all the necessary tools for creating believable environments in your artwork, through detailed instruction on perspective and props.
+Developed by Andy Schmidt and Phillip Sevy (Tomb Raider, Magdalena, The House), this six-week intensive class for artists teaches you all the necessary tools for creating believable environments in your artwork, through detailed instruction on perspective and props.
 You’ll get access to all the tools of the trade while you work with Phillip on the illustrations you create for class, while also receiving detailed and insightful critiques of your work.

 Soon you’ll be able to create any background; any world…literally the universe is at your fingertips!
 If you’ve ever imagined an environment and need to draw it, this class is for you!